TechAtNYU/ClassroomLM/README.md

 - TypeScript ensures type safety throughout the application
 - Git hooks (via Husky) ensure code quality before commits
 - Prettier and ESLint maintain consistent code style

-## Deployment

-The application can be deployed using Docker and Kubernetes.
-The project includes:

-- Dockerfile for containerization
-- Kubernetes manifests in the `k8s` directory
-- Tekton pipelines for CI/CD

 ## Credits